aleksnyder/aleksnyder.net/content/notes/install-drupal-with-existing-conifguration.md

 publishdate: 2021-08-20
 ---

 Sometimes a developer wants to provision a Drupal site from a shared configuration.
 Each site beginning with the same settings, same enabled modules, and the same active theme.
-In the past, you would use the [https://www.drupal.org/project/config_installer](Config Installer) module to stand up a new site from existing configuration.
+In the past, you would use the [Config Installer](https://www.drupal.org/project/config_installer) module to stand up a new site from existing configuration.
 Unfortunately this project is now deprecated.
 So what now?
 A developer could either create a custom profile to remove all `uuid` key values from each configuration file in the profile (usually the first line) or create a chain command to run multiple drupal console commands at once.

 In this post, we'll create a new Drupal site from existing configuration without worrying Drupal throwing an error about the configuration not matching the site `uuid`.

 First, turn off Drupal's setting to validate a configuration file's uuid with the site uuid.
 Changing this setting would work with the custom profile method too.

-{{< prism bash >}}
+{{< prism bash single >}}
 drupal settings:set overrides.config.skip-validate-site-uuid true
 {{< /prism >}}